JanStureNielsen/nio-buffers-vs-arrays/README.md

-# JHM micro-benchmarks comparing NIO buffers against primitive arrays
+# JHM NIO buffers vs arrays

 Collection of micro-benchmarks comparing the performance of the NIO buffers against primitive arrays.